LaurentRDC/dissertation/content/graphite.md

 	\end{bmatrix}^T
 \end{align}

 where $N$ runs over the 8 in-plane modes.
 This linear system of equations can be solved numerically provided enough experimental data, i.e. diffuse intensity for at least $M \geq N$ distinct Brillouin zones.
 Again, this constraint highlights the advantage that UEDS has over other techniques.
-The choice to solve for $\vec{D}_{\vec{k}}(\tau)$ rather than $\Delta n_j(\vec{k}, \tau)$ directly, comes down to the degree of confidence that should be placed in the approximations that were made to get to @eq:graphite-ueds-change.
+The choice to solve for $\vec{D}_{\vec{k}}(\tau)$ rather than $\Delta n_{\lambda}(\vec{k}, \tau)$ directly, comes down to the degree of confidence that should be placed in the approximations that were made to get to @eq:graphite-ueds-change.
 Phonon polarization vectors are mostly determined by the symmetries of the crystal, which are fixed throughout the experiments in this chapter.
 On the other hand, phonon vibrational frequencies in general might be influenced by non-equilibrium carrier and phonon distributions as would be the case with strongly anharmonic crystals (e.g. SnSe, see @sec:snse).
 Solving for the ratio of phonon population to vibrational frequency is more robust against the weaknesses of this modeling because the one-phonon structure factors only take into account the polarization vectors.

 ### Numerical procedure